-The animals must be protected against bad weather (e.g. hail, heavy rain, snow), extreme temperatures and climate fluctuations at all times.
+The animals must be protected against bad weather (e.g. hail, heavy rain, snow) and extreme temperatures at all times.

 The transport containers must be designed in such a way that the animals do not escape or fall out and are capable of withstanding the forces of motion that occur during transport.